 The translations into Italian of birth certificates issued in the US must be certified by this Consulate General.
 Please contact firstname.lastname@example.org for more information.

 2. Criminal Record from the country of origin and from any country of residence (from age 14) – except Italy – and from the countries of which the applicant is a citizen, issued no more than six months before the application date, duly legalized/apostilled and translated into Italian.

 Translations into Italian must be certified as true (accurate, complete) by the relevant Embassy/Consulate or legalized with Apostille.

 It is not necessary to submit a criminal record of the country of origin only if the applicant left it before 14 years of age and is not a citizen of that Country.

 Please note that for those who acquired their spouse’s last name or who legally changed name, the criminal records must reflect all names (a.k.a. or “formerly known as”).

-For the US, in addition to the criminal record of the State of origin/residence, it is necessary to submit also the criminal record issued by the Federal Bureau of Investigation, CJIS Division.
+For the US, in addition to the criminal record of the State of origin/residence (from the age of 14), it is necessary to submit also the criminal record issued by the Federal Bureau of Investigation, CJIS Division.
 The Apostille for the FBI criminal record must be issued by the Department of State in Washington DC.
 The Apostille must legalize the signature of the FBI official that signed the certificate.

 – New York: the criminal record valid for the State of New York will be issued by the New York State Division of Criminal Justice Services.
 The Apostille for the New York Police certificate must be issued by the NY Department of State and must legalize the signature of the police officer that signed the certificate.
 Please note: other certificates issued by the Police of the City of New York or by the Courts have a limited validity and are not accepted for this application.